gehwissenlos/events/README.md

 example
 ======

-View an example  on http://events.tsv-bodnegg.de/example
+View an example  on http://events.tsv-bodnegg.de/example or on http://events.tsv-bodnegg.de/files/header.php?text=example (dynamic text goes after ?text=)

-How to for the svg file
+how to for the svg file
 ======

 1. Create svg files with Illustrator or other svg application, embed the font as "SVG".
 Important: Use only one font to embed, Firefox and IE can't handle two or more font descriptions